-Furthermore, to prevent collisions with private use scheme names, new scheme names MUST NOT contain a "." unless actually constructed from a reversed domain name. [[CREF3: Ticket #17: Are strings that look like reversed FQDNs (other than grandfathered ones like "iris.beep") reserved for use as such?
-Proposed answer is Yes, and text above has been updated to reflect that proposal. --DT]]
+Furthermore, to prevent collisions with private use scheme names, new scheme names registered MUST NOT contain a "." unless actually constructed from a reversed domain name.

 4. Guidelines for Provisional URI Scheme Registration

 Provisional registration can be used for schemes that are not part of any standard, but that are intended for use (or observed to be in use) that is not limited to a private environment within a single organization.
 Provisional registration can also be used as an intermediate step on the way to permanent registration, e.g., before the scheme specification is finalized as a standard.